 3.04.
 Class II Gaming means Class II gaming as defined in IGRA, 25 USC § 2703 (7).

 3.05.
-Class III Gaming means all forms of gaming that are not Class I gaming or Class II gaming
+Class III Gaming means all forms of gaming that are not Class I gaming or Class II gaming.

 3.06.
-Coin sorter and/or Cash counter means mechanical equipment the purpose of which is to count and display the value of coin or currency.
+Coin sorter and/or cash counter means mechanical equipment the purpose of which is to count and display the value of coin or currency.

 3.07.
-Compact means a Tribal-State Compact concerning Class III gaming approved or deemed approved by the Secretary of the Interior and published in the Federal Register pursuant to 25 U.S.C. § 2710 (d).
+Compact (Tribal-State Compact) means an agreement between the State of Michigan and the Little River Band of Ottawa Indians concerning Class III gaming approved or deemed approved by the Secretary of the Interior and published in the Federal Register pursuant to 25 U.S.C. § 2710 (d).

 3.08.
-Complimentary Service or Item means a service or item provided at no cost or at a reduced cost to a customer.
+Complimentary service or item means a service or item provided at no cost, or at a reduced cost, to a customer.

 3.09.
-Director means the Director of Gaming Regulatory and Compliance or any successor position with responsibility for overseeing the day-to-day operations of the staff of the regulatory agency.
+Director means the Director of the Gaming Commission or any successor position with responsibility for overseeing the day-to-day operations of the staff of the regulatory agency.

 3.10.
 Employee means any individual employed by a gaming enterprise in any capacity, whether by general operational terms of employment, contract or agreement.
-Employees may be either gaming employees or non-gaming employees.

 3.11.
-Gaming employee means a Key Employee or Primary Management Official, and includes individuals employed in one of the following capacities:
+Gaming Employee means a Primary Management Official or Key Employee, and includes individuals employed in one of the following capacities:

 a. the person(s) having management responsibility for a management contract;